Trustless/Factory/README.md

-# Tokens
+# Trustless Token Factory

-This repo contains Solidity smart contract code to issue simple, standards-compliant tokens on Ethereum.
-It can be used to create any form of asset, currency, coin, hours, usage tokens, vunk, etc.
+This repo contains Solidity smart contract code to mint simple, standards-compliant tokens on Ethereum.
+It can be used to generate any form of asset, currency, coin, hours, usage tokens, vunk, etc.

 The default is StandardToken.sol which ONLY implements the core ERC20 standard functionality (https://github.com/ethereum/EIPs/issues/20).
 HumanStandardToken.sol is an example of a token that has optional extras fit for your issuing your own tokens, to be mainly used by other humans.
 It includes: